MasterBootRecord32/AceBread-Rom/v1.0.0823/app/README.md

-Apps APKs of the pr-release of AceBread Rom (DDLA2 only).
+Apps APKs of the first release of AceBread Rom (DDLA2 only).